Beam-align: distributed user association for mmWave networks with multi-connectivity

 \section{Conclusion}

 Multi-connectivity can facilitate higher throughput and increased robustness against channel impairments frequent in mmWave networks.
 However, determining the optimal number of connections and user-BS association remains a challenge.
-In this paper, we formulated an optimization problem that solves the user association problem for mmWave networks with multi-connectivity and beamforming, while maintaining a high user satisfaction level.
+In this paper, we formulated an optimization problem that solves the user association problem for mmWave networks with MC and beamforming, while maintaining a high user satisfaction level.
 Our numerical investigations showed that a smaller BS beamwidth results in a higher per-user capacity and a higher satisfaction level.
-Inspired by the observations on the optimal association scheme, we designed \textsc{beam-align} that only needs local information based on the misalignment between the geographical angle of a user-BS link and the boresight angle of the beam to which this user connects.
-We showed that \textsc{beam-align} performs close to optimal in terms of per-user capacity while still keeping a moderately high satisfaction level.
-Moreover, \textsc{beam-align} always outperforms SNR-dynamic and SNR-$1$ which use only SNR information to determine the user-BS association(s).
-Finally, we investigated the performance of the optimal scheme, \textsc{beam-align} and SNR-dynamic under scenarios with blockage, rain, and clustered users.
-We observed that SNR-dynamic scheme is inferior to the optimal and \textsc{beam-align}, and both optimal and \textsc{beam-align} are robust to different settings.
+Inspired by the observations on the optimal association scheme with SNR, we designed \textsc{beam-align} that only needs local information based on the misalignment between the geographical angle of a user-BS link and the boresight angle of the beam to which this user connects.
+We showed that \textsc{beam-align} performs close to optimal in terms of per-user capacity while still keeping a moderately high satisfaction level, when incorporating interference.
+Moreover, \textsc{beam-align} outperforms SINR-dynamic and SINR-$1$ in dense and sparse scenarios, respectively.
+Finally, we investigated the performance of OPT-SNR, \textsc{beam-align} and SINR-dynamic under scenarios with blockage, rain, and clustered users.
+We observed that the SINR-dynamic scheme is inferior to OPT-SNR and \textsc{beam-align}, and that \textsc{beam-align} is robust to imperfections in the operation environment.